 Explore this Hepatic Encephalopathy Information Center by clicking through to the Diagnosis, Treatment, Support and Caregivers landing pages where you’ll find more information to help you manage Hepatic Encephalopathy.

-Being confronted with a diagnosis of HE can be overwhelming.
-And because HE is a complicated condition, a multidisciplinary approach is often required to manage it.
+Being confronted with a diagnosis of HE can be overwhelming and because HE is a complicated condition, a multidisciplinary approach is often required to manage it.
+Learn more about treating Hepatic Encephalopathy.

-If you’re living with HE or caring for a loved one with HE you’ll likely need emotional, physical or financial support at certain points in your journey.
+If you’re living with HE or caring for a loved one with HE you’ll likely need emotional, physical, or financial support at certain points in your journey.
+Learn how and where you can get that support – from finding resources to help pay for the cost of medications to learning how to talk about your diagnosis with friends and family.

 Clinical trials are research studies that test how well new medical approaches work in people.
 Before an experimental treatment can be tested on human subjects in a clinical trial, it must have shown benefit in laboratory testing or animal research studies.
 The most promising treatments are then moved into clinical trials, with the goal of identifying new ways to safely and effectively prevent, screen for, diagnose, or treat a disease.